-YEAR ENDED 31 DECEMBER 2018 Pillar 3 and Remuneration Code Disclosures
+YEAR ENDED 31 DECEMBER 2019 Pillar 3 and Remuneration Code Disclosures

-- An appropriate distribution of profits between shareholders and employees via the bonus pool, and the needs of the Bank as determined by the NRC, the Board and senior management; - The Bank's performance against the business plan prepared before the start of the year to which it relates. - An individual's behaviours (as assessed against the Bank's values); - An individual's contribution towards the achievement of their objectives (derived from their Performance Management Process score- a five point assessment scale); - No performance awards were paid related to 2018 financial performance.
+- An appropriate distribution of profits between shareholders and employees via the bonus pool, and the needs of the Bank as determined by the NRC, the Board and senior management; - The Bank's performance against the business plan prepared before the start of the year to which it relates; - An individual's behaviours (as assessed against the Bank's values); - An individual's contribution towards the achievement of their objectives (derived from their Performance Management Process score, a five point assessment scale).

-As part of the 2018 review of discretionary performance awards, the NRC considered a report from the CRO which considered individual conduct and risk behaviours.
+As part of the 2019 review of discretionary performance awards, the NRC considered a report from the Chief Risk Officer which considered individual conduct and risk behaviours.